Launching a Multi-Vendor Marketplace VS D2C Website

 • Controlled Growth: Our brand's expertise can carefully curate their partnerships, ensuring brand alignment and quality control.

-Brand Dilution: Marketplace owner’s brand identity may be overshadowed by the sheer volume of vendors and their brands.
+3. Brand Dilution: The Marketplace owner's brand identity may be overshadowed by the sheer volume of vendors and their brands.

-Limited Product Range: Restricted to products the brand manufactures or sources themselves.
+1. Limited Product Range: Restricted to products the brand manufactures or sources itself.

 Multi-vendor marketplaces offer a vast selection of products from various vendors, attracting a large customer base.